73455cONRaDJ/L1ep4OQXrbY/2w0/PKvcEB/NeL/uHj5/cloud-native-development-technologies_vs3x_1742256106.md.md

 1. **Prepare Your PHP Application**: Place your application's PHP code within a directory named `src`.

-2. **Build the Docker Image**: Execute the following command in your terminal, substituting `my-lamp-app` with your preferred name for the Docker image:
     ```
     docker build -t my-lamp-app .
     ```